-We will continue to evaluate community transmission rates and adjust our policy accordingly for safety.
+- We continue to evaluate community transmission rates and adjust our policy accordingly for safety.

 - If you have a cell phone, feel free to call or FaceTime or connect with your family and friends on your own.

 - If you need assistance, please ask your Nursing Assistant or Nurse.
 We have devices we can share, if you don’t have a cell phone or the technology to see them though a video chat.

 - Your therapists will provide treatment in your room or follow safe procedures to treat you in the therapy gym.
 They can use the video chat technology to connect with your family and friends for family training in the techniques to help you.

 - During your stay, if you have not been exposed to or tested positive to COVID-19, you can schedule a “window visit”.

 - Coordinate a day and time between Monday through Friday 10 AM to 4:30 PM when you are not in therapy with your family or friends.

 - Call the Director of Occupational Therapy at 609-748-5425 to schedule the window visit and confirm the appointment.